Stable super-resolution limit and smallest singular value of restricted Fourier matrices: MUSIC and its super-resolution limit

-Theorem \ref{thmmusic} is proved in Appendix \ref{secproofthmmusic}.
-It is stated under the assumption that $M$ is even only for simplicity of the constants, and a similar result holds for odd $M$ by setting $L= \lfloor M/2\rfloor$.
-Theorem \ref{thmmusic} shows that the noise-to-signal ratio that MUSIC can tolerate to guarantee a fixed level perturbation of the noise-space correlation function obeys

-As an example, let us look at the special case where each $\Lambda_a$ contains $\lambda$ equally spaced object with spacing $\alpha/M$ (see Figure \ref{FigDemoClumps1}).
-In this case, \eqref{musicres1} becomes
+Corollary \ref{comusicgaussian} is proved in Appendix \ref{secproofthmmusic}.
+It upper bounds the noise-to-signal ratio for which MUSIC can guarantee an $\epsilon$-perturbation of $\calR$.
+In the special case where each $\Lambda_a$ contains $\lambda$ equally spaced points with spacing $\alpha/M$ (see Figure \ref{FigDemoClumps1}), \eqref{thmmusiceq1} can be simplified to

-which shows that the resolution limit of MUSIC is exponential in $1/{\rm SRF}$.
-The key contribution of this result is that, the exponent only depends on the cardinality of localized clumps instead of the total sparsity $S$.
-These estimates are verified by numerical experiments below.
-When noise is i.i.d.
-Gaussian, increasing $M$ helps to improve the resolution limit of subspace methods.
+which shows that the noise-to-signal ratio that MUSIC can tolerate is exponential in $1/{\rm SRF}$.
+The key contribution of this paper is that, the exponent only depends on the cardinality of the clumps instead of the total sparsity $S$.
+These estimates are verified by numerical experiments in Section \ref{subsecmusicnum}.